civboot/fngi/fngi.md

 So you might write: `myFn(_, 2 + 3)  // first arg is from stack`

-Again the `_,` does absolutely nothing.
-But it sure helps you read it doesn't it?
+Again the `_` does absolutely nothing except communicate to the programmer than an argument is from the stack.

-Example fngi function to calculate fibronacci recursively.
+Below is an example fngi function to calculate fibronacci recursively.
 Also included is the equivalent C code.

 ```
 fn fib [n:U4] -> U4 do (